-Bryan Texas Utilities offices will be closed Thursday and Friday, Nov.
-28-29 in observance of Thanksgiving.
-Any start/stop service requests for these days will be processed when the offices reopen on Monday, Dec.
-2. Please call (979) 822-3777 in the event of electrical outages.
-Kiosks will be open for customers needing to pay their bill […]
+Bryan Texas Utilities offices will be closed on Monday, Jan.
+20, in observance of Martin Luther King Jr. Day.
+Any start/stop service requests for these days will be processed when the offices reopen on Tuesday, Jan.
+21. Please call (979) 822-3777 in the event of electrical outages.
+Kiosks will be open for customers needing to […]

 High school students can win an all-expense-paid trip to Washington, D.C., June 17-25,2020, through Bryan Texas Utilities (BTU).
 The Government-in-Action Youth Tour is a youth leadership program sponsored by BTU and organized by Texas Electric Cooperatives and the National Rural Electric Cooperative Association.
 For more than 50 years, electric utilities across the country have been sending young adults to the nation’s capital for an action-packed tour.